wp-plugins/online-booking-engine/readme.txt

 == Installation ==

-Step 1: Download wpezeereservation extension for wordpress
+Step 1: Download online-booking-engine extension for wordpress

 Step 2: Login to your wordpress website admin panel

-Step 3: Unzip wpezeereservation.zip and Upload wpezeereservation directory to the /wp-content/plugins/ directory
+Step 3: Unzip online-booking-engine.zip and Upload online-booking-engine directory to the /wp-content/plugins/ directory

 Step 4: Activate the plugin through the 'Plugins' menu in WordPress